-There is a big issue with dust mites and that is their microscopic faecal matter that love leaving behind wherever they go, this create major issues for those with allergies and asthma.
+There is a big issue with dust mites and that is their microscopic faecal matter that they love leaving behind wherever they go, this creates major issues for those with allergies and asthma.
 Just one mattress can be home to over 10 million of these little pooping mischief makers.
 If you thought that washing your sheets once a week is enough to keep dust mite populations down, you would be scared to look at what’s crawling along the top of your mattress with a microscope.
 I ask you when was the last time you washed your mattress?
 I can hear someone saying in a sarcastic undertone that they vacuum their mattress when they wash the sheets.
 I can assure you that you need one hell of a hoover to suck more than a few surface Dust Mites off the mattress.
 They burrow down deep inside the fibres of your mattress far from any action of the hoover.
 The best way to reduce Dust Mites is to put an encasement over the mattress.
 By applying such a protection product, you will find that Dust Mites cannot enter or exit the mattress making it much easier to remove the Dust Mites.
-Buy washing the encasement 2-3 times per year with all your pillow encasements you will not only have killed all of the internal Dust Mites you will have completely removed any of their fecal matter.
 Pillows that have been encased from the day of purchase are the healthiest for asthma and allergies sufferers.
 Encasing a mattress from the first day you own it is also highly recommended.

 My Hot Tip for You #1 – If you suffer from allergies it’s so important to ensure that you have a clean HEPA filter on your vacuum cleaner to stop making Dust Mites and allergens air-born.

-My Hot Tip for You #2 – If you can see through your mattress encasement you will find that it may assist in the control of Bed Bugs however its going to be absolutely useless in the control of Dust Mites.
-A solid barrier is essential to stop microscopic dust mites making their way into your mattress.
+My Hot Tip for You #2 – If you can see through your mattress encasement you will find that it may assist in the control of Bed Bugs however it's going to be absolutely useless in the control of Dust Mites.
+A tightly woven or TPU barrier is essential to stop microscopic dust mites making their way into your mattress.

 Mattresses are not cheap investments especially if you like something a little boutique, making mattress protection a smart purchase to ensure years of use.
 Most families will have several fluid spills on each of their mattresses attributed to children, pets, incontinence, drinks, ceiling leaks and maybe the odd red wine if you’re like me and enjoy a glass while reading a good book.
 There is no better feeling after a fluid spill than knowing proactive steps were taken beforehand to ensure nothing would damage or soil the mattress.
 I happen to have dogs and as much as they are loved I would be lying if I tried to tell you that they had never vomited or peed on the bed once or twice over the last 10 years.